konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 └──────────────────────────────────────────────────────────────────┘
 ```

-**LLMs will do the work (huh).** As you could have guessed, I had no interest in
+**LLMs will do the work?** As you could have guessed, I had no interest in
 writing the Docker files and the test harness from scratch.
 Having heard from so
 many people that LLMs are so amazing, I have decided to give Claude a try at
 generating the test harness.
-(At this point, you probably guessed that I have
-mixed feelings about the end result.)

 Hence, I spent about four hours writing a very detailed prompt for Claude that
 explained how I want the test harness to look like (the above architecture